netlas-io/netlas-cookbook/README.md

 ```

-## What to do if search queries don't return results?
+### What to Do If Search Queries Don't Return Results?

 Sometimes you may encounter a situation where no or very few results are found on query, although you are sure there should be many more.
 In this case we recommend you to experiment and try to change the queries a bit.